Tattoo Placement Guide

 A tattoo on the inner thigh can also be more expensive as it heals because it will rub against the other leg.

 Outer Upper Thigh

-The upper thigh is one of the less painful spots of the body for a tattoo.
+The upper thigh is an area where you will likely experience little pain when getting a tattoo.
 There are fewer nerve endings in your upper thigh, and it is well-padded with fat and muscle.